 South Africa implements a system of exchange control, in terms of which Reserve Bank approval is required to transfer sums of money to and from South Africa.
-Reserve Bank approval may be obtained in advance in respect of a large number of proposed or potential transactions, for example, in respect of all dividends payable in respect of a foreign investor’s shareholding in a company.
-Generally speaking, the Reserve Bank finalises applications for exchange control approvals relatively quickly, for example, in a matter of weeks rather than months.
+Reserve Bank approval may be obtained in advance in respect of a large number of proposed or potential transactions, for example in respect of all dividends payable in respect of a foreign investor's shareholding in a company.
+Generally speaking, the Reserve Bank finalises applications for exchange control approvals relatively quickly (i.e., in a matter of weeks rather than months).

-Foreign investors in South Africa enjoy various levels of protection of their investments, depending on whether South Africa has bilateral investment treaties with the investor’s country.
-In cases where no bilateral investment treaty exists, the Protection of Investment Act 2015 will apply (as soon as it is put into force).
+Foreign investors in South Africa enjoy various levels of protection of their investments, depending on whether South Africa has a bilateral investment treaty with the investor's country; where no bilateral investment treaty exists, the Protection of Investment Act 2015 will apply.
 According to commentators, this legislation significantly waters down the level of protection previously afforded under bilateral investment treaties.
 For example, investors are given legal protection of their investments to the same extent as any South African citizens, with reference to the property rights under Section 25 of the Constitution of the Republic of South Africa.
-This section of the Constitution is constantly being interpreted by our courts, and there is case law to the effect that our law does not recognise any forms of constructive or indirect expropriation.
-Moreover, the Act stipulates that investment disputes will be decided by the South African domestic courts, unless the South African government consents to international arbitration.
+This Section of the Constitution is constantly being interpreted by the courts, and there is case law to the effect that South African law does not recognise any forms of constructive or indirect expropriation.
+Moreover, the Protection of Investment Act stipulates that investment disputes will be decided by the domestic courts, unless the government consents to international arbitration.

-In terms of the Mineral and Petroleum Resources Royalty Act 2008 (Royalty Act), a person who wins or recovers a mineral resource in South Africa must pay a royalty for the benefit of the National Revenue Fund in respect of the transfer of that mineral resource to another party.
+Under the terms of the Mineral and Petroleum Resources Royalty Act 2008 (the Royalty Act), a person who wins or recovers a mineral resource in South Africa must pay a royalty for the benefit of the National Revenue Fund in respect of the transfer of that mineral resource to another party.

-In terms of Section 4 of the Royalty Act, a formula is prescribed for the calculation of the extent of the royalty, based on the earnings before interest and taxes from the sale of refined or unrefined mineral resources.
-The maximum percentage royalty in respect of refined mineral resources is 5 per cent, and the maximum royalty in respect of unrefined mineral resources is 7 per cent.
+Under the terms of Section 4 of the Royalty Act, a formula is prescribed for calculating the extent of the royalty, based on the earnings before interest and taxes from the sale of refined or unrefined mineral resources.
+The maximum royalty in respect of refined mineral resources is 5 per cent, and the maximum royalty in respect of unrefined mineral resources is 7 per cent.

-In addition to the royalties mentioned above, South African mining companies are subject to normal taxes, such as standard income tax on companies, withholding taxes on dividends to shareholders, value-added tax (in certain circumstances) and transfer duties in respect of transfers of land or prospecting and mining rights.
+In addition to the royalties mentioned above, South African mining companies are subject to normal taxes, such as standard income tax on companies, withholding taxes on dividends to shareholders, value added tax (in certain circumstances) and transfer duties in respect of transfers of land or prospecting and mining rights.
 However, mining companies may deduct large portions of capital expenditure against their taxes, and may ring-fence capital expenditure and taxable income in respect of distinct mining operations.
-Moreover, gold mining companies enjoy a special tax dispensation where income tax rates increase as the company’s profits increase, while allowing shareholders to receive dividends even where no income tax is payable due to low profits.
+Moreover, gold mining companies enjoy a special tax dispensation whereby income tax rates increase as the company's profits increase, while allowing shareholders to receive dividends even when no income tax is payable because of low profits.
 A detailed discussion of the tax regime applicable to mining companies in South Africa is beyond the scope of this chapter.

-Duties payable by mining companies include transfer duties and custom duties for importing of goods.
+Duties payable by mining companies include transfer duties and custom duties for the importing of goods.

 iv Other fees

-In addition to the taxes, duties and royalties mentioned above, mining companies pay prospecting fees based on the area of the land where exploration takes place, and small fees for various applications and administrative processes under the MPRDA.
+In addition to the above-mentioned taxes, duties and royalties, mining companies pay prospecting fees based on the area of the land where exploration takes place, and small fees for various applications and administrative processes under the MPRDA.